naftalix/RestAPI-User-Service/README.md

 # RestAPI User Service

 * Example Implementation of a RestAPI .NetCore handling users with files
-* Currently still on work...
+* Each user uploading file on behalf his name
+* Will be added indexing by MongoDB later